zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/add-pages/add-pages.md

     Click the **Web Applications** tab to close the Navigator pane and expand your work area.
 You can also widen your browser window.

 3. Let's give this `main-start` page a title.
-Click `main` on the page canvas—notice how the title text uses the Bind Text component.
-Click  **Structure** to view the selected component in the page hierarchy.
+Click `main` on the page canvas—notice how the title text uses the Bind Text component, also selected in the Structure view.
 (If you're having trouble selecting the component on the page, you'll need to expand the canvas area to view all elements.)

     ![](images/department-heading.png "This image shows the Page Designer tab for the main-start page, with the 'main' text featured in the Bind Text component selected on the canvas.")

-    Take a second to look at the hierarchical view of the page's components in the Structure view.
-Components that aren't currently shown on the page fade into the background, allowing you to focus on parts of the page, a section at a time.

 4. In the Bind Text component's Properties pane, replace `main` with `Departments` in the **Value** field.

     ![](images/departments.png "This image shows the Bind Text's Properties pane, with the Value  field set to Departments.")

-5. Now click **Components** to open the Components palette and scroll down to Collection.
-Drag and drop a **Table** component onto the canvas.
+5. Now click **Components** to open the Components palette, scroll down to Collection, then drag and drop a **Table** component onto the canvas.

    ![](images/department-add-table.png "This image shows a Table component being dragged onto the page canvas.")